University-wide design system, prototypes, and web components

 Web Implementation Guidelines Group (WIGG)

-Now, WIGG is a cross-campus community of expertise represented by each college or large campus unit focused on creating and encouraging best practices for public-facing websites.
+Today, WIGG is a cross-campus community of expertise represented by each college or large campus unit focused on creating and encouraging best practices for public-facing websites.
 It consists of a small core membership and several working groups that create the deliverables.
-Groups include Design, Components, Drupal, and WordPress.
-I have been an integral part of establishing and managing this team as a leader of multiple groups and co-chair of WIGG.
+Groups include Design, UX, Components, Drupal, and WordPress.
+I have been an integral part of establishing and managing this team as a leader of multiple groups and a co-chair of WIGG.

 - Technology Services